Robert E. W. Hancock

 Robert Ernest William Hancock OC OBC FRSC (born March 23, 1949) is a Canadian microbiologist and University of British Columbia Killam Professor of Microbiology and Immunology, an Associate Faculty Member of the Wellcome Trust Sanger Institute, and a Canada Research Chair in Health and Genomics.

 Over his career he has published more than 800 papers and reviews, has 72 patents awarded, and is an ISI highly cited author in Microbiology with more than 113,000 citations and an h-index of 168.
 He has won several awards and is an Officer of the Order of Canada.
 He is a co-founder of Migenix, Inimex Pharmaceuticals, ABT Innovations, Sepset Biotherapeutics, and the Centre for Drug Research and Development.
+He serves as a member of the Scientific Advisory Board for Qu Biologics.

 Education

 Hancock received his BSc (First Class Honors) (1971) and PhD (1975) in Microbiology from the University of Adelaide, where he studied bacteriophage receptors.
 He did his post-doctoral work at the University of Tübingen in Germany (1975-1977), where he studied the E. coli outer membrane, followed by a research year at the University of California, Berkeley.
 At Berkeley, he began his work on Pseudomonas aeruginosa and porins proteins that form channels in membranes.
 While at UBC he came up with the self-promoted uptake theory, the idea that antibiotics promote their own uptake across the cell membrane.